Hebrews 2:1

 πάντα ὑπέταξας ὑποκάτω τῶν ποδῶν αὐτοῦ. Ἐν τῷ γὰρ ὑποτάξαι αὐτῷ τὰ πάντα, οὐδὲν ἀφῆκεν αὐτῷ ἀνυπότακτον. νῦν δὲ, οὔπω ὁρῶμεν αὐτῷ τὰ πάντα ὑποτεταγμένα.

-Paraphrase: As a result of this glory and honor and being in Your image, You gave man charge over Your entire creation.”
-(Genesis 1:28) Now this is the Scripture which teaches us, as I said previously, that it is not angels who will rule God’s kingdom on earth.
-Note that the text says that God has placed “all things” under his authority.
+Now how does this Scripture prove that angels will not be the rulers of God’s kingdom?
+First, note where the text says that God has placed “all things” under his authority.
 This means that there are no exceptions.
 As we think about this, however, two questions arise in our minds.
 First, how does this teaching prove that Jesus is superior to angels which is what we are attempting to prove?
-(Hebrewsrews 1:4) This text teaches that human beings are ruling over the kingdom of God, not Jesus.
+(Hebrews 1:4) This text seems to teach that it is humans who will rule over the kingdom of God, not Jesus.
 Second, is this really what we see happening in our world?
 Do we not see that sin has made its entrance into the world?
 Do we not see the movements of the seed of the serpent (Genesis 3:15) as he tries to thwart the purposes of God in every way possible?
-Let me carefully explain my answer to both of these questions, and my answer to the second question is also the answer to the first.
-I agree that with our physical eyes, we do not see our world currently operating under God’s appointed viceregents as taught us in Psalm 8.
-Sin has made an entrance and does have a great deal of power over the world as we see it now.
-Now, however, I ask you to see our world with the eyes of faith.
-What do we see now? or I should say Who do we see?
+It does not appear that all things are working out as God would want.

 Comments: